 With the lockdown in many countries and the downturn in travel abroad, the EFL and ESL market saw a global increase in the demand for online English teachers.
 Teaching English online could be the solution for many English teachers who find themselves struggling to make ends meet.

 There are currently thousands of online teaching jobs available to teachers with the proper qualifications.
-Unfortunately for those who do not have a certificate recognised by the British Council, looking for an English teaching job, pre or post Covid may not be as easy as for those with the Trinity College CertTESOL certificate or one of an equal standing.
+Unfortunately for those who do not have a certificate recognised by the British Council, looking for an English teaching job, pre or post-Covid, may not be as easy as those with the Trinity College CertTESOL certificate or one of equal standing.

-What this boils down to is getting the proper qualifications Online and starting to teach the online classes that suit you.
+This boils down to getting the proper qualifications Online and starting to teach the online classes that suit you.

-Teachers must be proactive, innovative, and ready to think about ways to teach EFL/ESL outside of the face to face box.
-Having the proper TEFL qualification allows native and bilingual English speakers to earn money from home.
+Teachers must be proactive, innovative, and ready to think about teaching EFL/ESL outside of the face to face box.
+The proper TEFL qualification allows native and bilingual English speakers to earn money from home.

-In terms of working hours, teachers can choose what is convenient for them as peak teaching times vary.
-Most Online classes are done during the working week, Monday to Friday, and if you do want to teach on weekends, many companies based in Asia offer weekend online classes.
+Teachers can choose what is convenient for them as peak teaching times vary in terms of working hours.
+Most Online classes are done during the working week, Monday to Friday, and if you want to teach on weekends, many companies based in Asia offer weekend online classes.